Design Brief Featured Image

 Relying on a template, a survey-style request, or a standardized document structure are all great ways to collect the necessary information to build a design brief.
 The key is to keep it consistent!
 Here is our step-by-step guide for writing effective design briefs with real-life examples. ✏️

-Follow these eight steps from top to bottom—or skip to the next section for a free customizable template to make the design process even easier! 🤓
+Follow these eight steps—or skip to the next section for a free design brief template to make the design process even easier! 🤓

-Think of your design brief as a reliable source of truth—a document that you can refer back to at any time for the most accurate information and progress updates.
-The best example of this?
-ClickUp Docs. 📃
+Think of your design brief as a reliable source of truth—a document that you can refer back to at any time for the most accurate information and progress updates as you manage your design project

 rich formatting and slash commands in clickup docs